ViviVoid/park-volunteer-portal/README.md

 ## Usage

+### For Visitors

+1. Visit the homepage to view the public interactive map
+2. Navigate between public maps using the map selector
+3. Click on location markers or areas to see descriptions
+4. Use the "Admin Login" link to access administrative features

 ### For Admins

 1. Login with admin credentials
+2. **Manage Maps**:
+   - Create and upload map images
+   - Add location tags with points, polygons, or circles
+   - Mark maps as public to make them visible to visitors
+   - Set default maps and organize map hierarchy
-2. Create position templates in the Templates section
+3. Create position templates in the Templates section
-3. Post positions from templates or create scheduled recurring posts
+4. Post positions from templates or create scheduled recurring posts
-4. Notify volunteers about new positions
+5. Notify volunteers about new positions
-5. **Google Calendar Integration**:
+6. **Google Calendar Integration**:
    - Navigate to "Google Calendar Integration" in the admin dashboard
    - Connect your Google account(s) to enable calendar features
    - Set up forwarding policies to automatically send scheduler output to specific Google Calendars